+Transferable development right.
+The term "transferable development right," also known herein as TDR, means the removal of a development right from one lot or parcel that is then transferred to a different lot or parcel.

 Transfer incentive matching unit (TIMU).
 The term "transfer incentive matching unit (TIMU)" means a discretionary development right, or fraction thereof, that may be granted by the county commission, after a recommendation from the planning commission, when a development right is transferred from an area within the Ogden Valley to a Destination and Recreation Resort Zone.

 …